4min4yed/My-Security-Solutions/Portknocking.md

-# Solution to Stop SSH Port Discovery
+# Solution to Stop SSH Port Discovery: Portknocking

 ### Problem
 SSH port is discoverable after running a scan tool like `nmap`.